JeffHing/angular-cabinet/README.md

 which has the following properties:

 * A cabinet contains one or more drawers.
-* A drawer contains the content to be presented.
+* A drawer contains content.
 * An open drawer shows the content.
 * A closed drawer hides the content.

-Applying CSS to this general structure can emulate many existing user interface components, and allows for the creation of many others.
+Applying CSS to this structure can emulate many existing user interface components, and allows for the creation of many others.

-One of the goals of AngularCabinetDirective is to make it easy for you, a front-end developer, to create your own user interface components, rather than use off-the-shelf components.
+A goal of AngularCabinetDirective is to make it easy for you, a front-end developer, to create your own user interface components rather than use off-the-shelf components.
 By creating your own user interface components, you can easily adapt your components (or create new ones) to meet the demands of changing user interface requirements.
 As such, AngularCabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a cabinet-like component.
-It is up to you to provide the CSS.
+It's entirely up to you what CSS rules are applied.